Metawar Price Tops $0.0003 (METAWAR)

-Metawar (METAWAR) traded 7.3% higher against the U.S. dollar during the one day period ending at 18:00 PM ET on June 25th.
-One Metawar token can now be bought for $0.0003 or 0.00000001 BTC on popular cryptocurrency exchanges.
-Over the last week, Metawar has traded up 4.5% against the U.S. dollar.
-Metawar has a total market capitalization of $58.42 million and approximately $14.71 worth of Metawar was traded on exchanges in the last day.
+Metawar (METAWAR) traded down 0.1% against the U.S. dollar during the 24 hour period ending at 21:00 PM ET on June 26th.
+During the last week, Metawar has traded 4.4% higher against the U.S. dollar.
+Metawar has a total market cap of $58.40 million and approximately $13.87 worth of Metawar was traded on exchanges in the last 24 hours.
+One Metawar token can now be bought for approximately $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.